-Along with unlimited mileage accrual at a generous clip of 2X per dollar spent, without category restrictions or caps, the Capital One® Venture® Rewards Credit Card also boasts a 50,000 mile sign-up bonus: Earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3000 on purchases in the first 3 months.
+Along with unlimited mileage accrual at a generous two miles per dollar spent, you can earn a a prolific sign-up bonus: Earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3000 on purchases in the first 3 months.
 In addition, you’ll enjoy a suite of features designed to help you save money on both travel-related expenses and everyday purchases.
-You can use your miles on a wide variety of goods and services at a rate of 1 cent per mile, the industry standard.
-Miles can also be redeemed for cash value.
+You can use your miles on a wide variety of redemptions at a rate of 1 cent per mile — the industry standard.

-Capital One® Venture® Rewards Credit Card review: An affordable, but valuable travel card
+Capital One Venture Rewards Credit Cardd review: An affordable but valuable travel card

-Along with its travel expense incentives, the Capital One® Venture® Rewards Credit Card also offers a standard suite of security features, including a few specifically geared toward cardholders on the go.
+Along with its travel incentives, the Capital One Venture Rewards Credit Card also offers a standard suite of security features, including a few geared toward cardholders on the go.
 For instance, you’ll have 24/7 access to Travel Assistance Services, which can get you an emergency card replacement and cash advance in the event your card is lost or stolen, as well as travel accident insurance and an auto rental collision damage waiver.

-Here are more of our favorite features about the Capital One® Venture® Rewards Credit Card.
+Here are more of our favorite features of the Capital One Venture Rewards Credit Card.

 Easy-to-earn, easy-to-spend miles

 While there are countless travel rewards credit cards on the market, not all of them offer cardholders the opportunity to earn miles on every single purchase — especially not at a rate of 2X per dollar.
 If you’re not interested in keeping track of bonus categories, you’ll enjoy the sheer simplicity of the Capital One Venture Rewards Credit Card.

 - 2 Miles per dollar on every purchase, every day